juergenweb/FrontendForms/README.md

             'descriptionPosition' => 'beforeLabel'
         ],
         [
-            'question' => 'What is the name of the last day in a week?', 'answers' => ['Sunday', 'its Sunday', 'it is Sunday'], 'notes' => 'A little tip: S**day',
+            'question' => 'What is the name of the last day in the week?', 'answers' => ['Sunday', 'its Sunday', 'it is Sunday'], 'notes' => 'A little tip: S**day',
             'errorMsg' => 'No!
 Not really.
 A look at a calendar would probably help ;-).',